 Q3.
 What is the cost of the Connectivity Studio solution?

 The good news is that our solution is priced not on the number of integrations or users but on the number of companies or legal entities used for operations/production within Microsoft Dynamics 365 Finance & Operations/Supply Chain Management.
 So, you can have multiple integrations for each company without worrying about the cost.
 Additionally, if we upgrade our solution or add new features, the licensing cost includes those updates.

-For customers who need guidance for implementation, we offer installation services of about 4 hours and additional workshops for around 16-32 hours, depending on customer requests.
+For customers who need guidance for implementation, we offer services depending on customer requests.
 Additionally, we offer analysis and diagnostic services and project governance, but this is on a case-by-case basis and depends on the business requirements of the customers.

 Q4.
 Do I need to hire a developer to set up an integration using Connectivity Studio?